mtak-/lstm/README.md

 # lstm

 `lstm` is an implementation of Software Transactional Memory using the Transactional Locking II model (i.e. there's actually some spinlocking in the commit phase).
 It fully supports nested transactions (merges them into just 1 transaction), RAII, Allocators, and exceptions (unless thrown from a destructor).
-It currently requires a reasonably `C++14` compliant compiler and STL, and either `__thread` or `thread_local`.
+It currently requires a reasonably `C++14` compliant compiler and STL, and `thread_local`.

 ## Brief description of the interface
 - declare variable as shared: `lstm::var<Type> my_var(/*params*/);`